allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 The task will continue reporting its outputs based on the iteration in which it had left off.
 For example: a task’s last train/loss scalar reported was for iteration 100, when continued, the next report will be as iteration 101.

-:::note
+:::note Reproducibility
-Continued tasks are not reproducible
+Continued tasks may not be reproducible.
+In order to guarantee task reproducibility, you must ensure that all steps are done in the same order (e.g. maintaining learning rate profile, ensuring data is fed in same order).
 :::

 Pass one of the following in the `continue_last_task` parameter: